NeiroX/paint_app/README.md

 ### App logic

-Constants are placed in file:
+Constants are placed in file _setting.py_
->setting.py<
 Main logic is separated between models and in mostly found in ```class CanvasManager```.